Dan Kahan: Shaming Sanctions

-Kahan’s attitude towards shaming sanctions has changed from positive to negative over time. （According to his own article “ What's Really Wrong with Shaming Sanctions.”)
-At first, Khan believed shaming penalties are on the rise in American law, and are an effective alternative to traditional punishments.
+Kahan’s attitude towards shaming sanctions has changed from positive to negative over time.
+(According to his own article “ What's Really Wrong with Shaming Sanctions.”)
+At first, Kahan believed shaming penalties are on the rise in American law, and are an effective alternative to traditional punishments.
 This was especially feasible and valuable for federal white collar offenders.
 He developed a theoretical model that connects the deterrent efficacy of such penalties to their power to signal the undesirable propensities of wrongdoers and the desirable propensities of citizens who shun wrongdoers.
 He once believed the efficiency of such penalties is affected by their power to express publicly valued social meanings.
 However, he has renounced his previous defense made in article "What Do Alternative Sanctions Mean" for the shaming sanctions in his newer article "What's Really Wrong with Shaming Sanctions" since he considers the premise of his analysis flawed.("I renounce my previous defense of shaming penalties.
 Sort of.
 In What Do Alternative Sanctions Mean, 63 U. Chi.
 L. Rev. 591") In this article, he also says that "Drawing on work that I’ve done since then, I now acknowledge that the premise of this analysis was flawed.
 Ordinary citizens expect punishments not merely to condemn but to do so in ways that affirm rather than denigrate their core values.
 By ritualistically stigmatizing wrongdoers as transgressors of shared moral norms, shaming penalties grate against the sensibilities of persons who subscribe to egalitarian and individualistic worldviews."

-Other points Khan once made in "What Do Alternative Sanctions Mean" (which he has sort of renounced later): He also argues American jurisdictions have traditionally resisted fines and community service as alternatives to imprisonment, notwithstanding strong support for these sanctions among academics and reformers.
+Other points Kahan once made in "What Do Alternative Sanctions Mean" (which he has sort of renounced later): He also argues American jurisdictions have traditionally resisted fines and community service as alternatives to imprisonment, notwithstanding strong support for these sanctions among academics and reformers.
 Why?
 The answer is that these forms of punishment are expressively inferior to incarceration.
 The public expects punishment not only to deter crime and to impose deserved suffering, but also to make accurate statements about what the community values.
 Imprisonment has been and continues to be Americans' punishment of choice for serious offenses because of the resonance of liberty deprivation as a symbol of condemnation in our culture.
 Fines and community service either don't express condemnation as unambiguously as imprisonment, or express other valuations that Americans reject as false.
 He uses expressive theory to explain why the American public has consistently rejected proposals to restore corporal punishment, a form of discipline that offends egalitarian moral sensibilities; and why the public is now growing increasingly receptive to shaming punishments, which unlike conventional alternative sanctions signal condemnation unambiguously.

 Kahan garnered national attention for his research.
 He has been cited on NBC News' Today Show and in such publications as the New York Times and the Wall Street Journal for his views on alternative sanctions.